 where the input is a set of pair Key K and value V of a dimension n, and √1 is d_k the scaling factor.
 In the encoder, both K and V are the hidden states.
 The decoder compresses the previous output as query Q with dimension m and produces the next output by mapping Q and the set of the K_s and V_s.

 The Transformer uses Multi-Head Attention (MHA) in parallel.
 The main concept of MHA is that rather than computing the attention once, the MHA runs through the scaled dot product attention many times in parallel.
 As shown in Figure 6 the independent outputs of attention are concatenated and linearly reshaped into the required dimension.

-Finally, at the top of each decoder, a softmax and linear layer is added for the final output.
-A positional encoding with sinusoid-wave is introduced to preserve the position information.
+Finally, at the top of each decoder, a softmax and linear layer are added for the final output.
+A positional encoding with a sinusoid wave is introduced to preserve the position information.
 The positional encoding can be added directly to the input, as it has the same dimension as the input embedding.

 Learning Semantic Similarity with Transformer

 In this section, we offer a simple introduction to a Universal Encoder that uses a stack of transformers to learn semantics similarity.
 We will discuss BERT (Devlin et al. 2019) in the next section, the building block of the current state-of-the-art model in sentence semantic similarity based on the Transformer.